 20121 Milan MI, Italy

-Teatro alla Scala is widely considered the world’s most famous opera house.
-In fact, many of history’s most important operas premiered at The Staircase.
-For instance, Verdi’s Otello and Falstaff operas premiered here, as did Puccini’s Madame Butterfly and Turandot.
-What’s more, many of Europe’s most celebrated performers have appeared on the iconic stage.
-However, it’s not just the operas, ballets and performers that makes La Scala famous.
-Indeed, the interior design with six tiers of seating, is simply breathtaking.
+Teatro Alla Scala is widely considered the world’s most famous opera house.
+Many of history’s most important operas premiered at The Staircase.
+For instance, as did Puccini’s Madame Butterfly and Turandot, Verdi’s Otello and Falstaff operas premiered here.
+Moreover, many of Europe’s most celebrated performers have appeared on the iconic stage.
+However, it’s not just the operas, ballets, and performers that make La Scala famous.
+Indeed, the interior design, with six seating tiers, is breathtaking.
 Coupled with red velvet seats and gilded sculptures, La Scala is an architectural masterpiece.

 What Is The Meaning Of La Scala

-Teatro alla Sclala is translated in English as Theater at the Staircase.
+Teatro alla Scala is translated into English as Theater at the Staircase.
 It gets its name from the former church Santa Maria all Scala on which it stands.
 The famed opera house is particularly noted for its box seating and the gallery section above it.
 This more affordable gallery is known as loggione.
-The guests seated or standing in the loggione developed a reputation as the loudest of critics.
+The guests seated or standing in the logging developed a reputation as the loudest of critics.
 As a result, La Scala earned the nickname “Baptism by Fire”.
 La Scala has a seating capacity of 2,030.

 Upcoming Concerts in Milan

-This season, Teatro all Scala will host several operas, ballets and concerts.
-For instance, the opera Pique Dame begins February 23.
-Equally notable are La Scala Philharmonic March 7 and Cinderella for Children March 26.
+Teatro all Scala will host several operas, ballets, and concerts this season.
+For instance, the opera Pique Dame begins on February 23.
+La Scala Philharmonic on March 7 and Cinderella for Children on March 26 are equally notable.

 National Theatre Munich